hjuntan/tp/docs/UserGuide.md

 > * The `NUSID` **must be a 7-digit number following an 'E'**.
 > * At least one of the optional fields must be provided.
 > * When editing tags, the valid forms have to be either 1 of these:  Professor, TA, Student, None.
+> * Existing values will be replaced by and updated to the new input values.
+> * A person can be assigned to a non-existing group.

 Examples:
 * `group id/E0123456 g/CS2101`